turingschool-examples/frontend-mod-1-prework/day_2/array_methods.md

-<h2>The <strong>pop</strong> method will remove the last element from an array shortening the length of the array and return the element.</h2>
+The pop method will remove the last element from an array shortening the length of the array and return the element.
 ```javascript
 var cheese = ['cheddar', 'swiss', 'provolone', 'mozzarella', 'muenster'];

 console.log(cheese.pop());
 ///expected output: "muenster"
 ```
-<h2>On the other hand we have the <strong>push</strong> method which would add one or more elements to the end of an array and would return the length of the array.</h2>
+On the other hand we have the push method which would add one or more elements to the end of an array and would return the length of the array.
 ```javascript
 var arrayMethods = ['pop', 'push'];